 I want to love a world that sometimes destroys itself, that often exploits and oppresses, that honors greed, hatred and delusion, ignores reason and wisdom, and often loses its way.

 I want to love it because that is the world we have.

-That is what I have learned in this election- to hold steady my ideals and vision for a free and just society while deeply acknowledging the truth of this moment, especially when these are exhaustingly incongruous.
+I want to hold steady my ideals and vision for a free and just society while deeply acknowledging that the world we have is exhaustingly incongruous to this ideal.

 When two strings are out of tune with each other they cause dissonance.
 It is by deeply listening to this discordant sound that we can finely tune an instrument towards beauty and harmony.